CMakePP/CMaize/docs/src/getting_started/building/quick_start.rst

 documentation, so if you're seeing this page odds are the package you're trying to build uses CMaize for their build.
-If you are a complete CMake newbie (there's nothing wrong with that, we all were at some point) check out the :ref:`Two-Minute-Introduction-to-CMake` page to get acclimated.
+If you are a complete CMake newbie (there's nothing wrong with that, we all were at some point) check out the :ref:`Quick Introduction to CMake` page to get acclimated.

 Step 0: Obtain CMaize
 =====================